 Employee accrued benefits payable -Short-term employee benefits are those due to be settled within 12 months of the year end.
 They include such benefits as wages and salaries, paid annual leave and paid sick leave and are recognised as an expense for service in the year in which employees render service to the Council.
 An accrual is made for the cost of holiday entitlement (or any form of leave e.g. flexi time) earned by employees but not taken before the year-end which employees can carry forward into the next financial year.
 The accrual is made at the salary rate applicable in the following year, being the year in which the employee takes the benefit.
 Stevenage Borough Council policy states that no more than five days annual leave should be carried over into the next financial year unless permission is granted in exceptional circumstances.
-The flexi time scheme is available to the majority of employees to fully participate.
+The flexi time scheme is available to the majority of employees except in services areas where, due to the nature of the work, it is not possible for employees to fully participate.

-31 March 2015 31 Marc ch 2016
+31 March 2015 31 Marc h 2016

 £'000 Creditors: £'000 £'000

 5,473 Central Government Bodies 8,268

 532 Other Local Authorities 522

 393 Accumulated leave 283

 7,103 Other Entities & Individuals 7,185

 13,501 Total Creditors 16,258

+Receipts in Advance:

-125 Receipts in Advance: Other Local Authorities 434
+125 Other Local Authorities 434

 643 Housing 719

 226 Tenants (redecoration scheme) 226

 554 Collection Fund 536

 1,888 Other Entities & Individuals 986

 3,436 Total Receipts in Advance 2,901

 16,937 Total 19,159